Oklahoma City Nursing Home Physical Abuse Lawyers

 Another warning sign that family members should be mindful of is when a resident shows signs of fear, stress, or anxiety about any particular staff member.
-In many cases, residents may be ashamed to tell their family about the abuse they have been subjected to and may not be willing to come forward to report any incident to family, possibly out of fear.
+In many cases, residents may be ashamed to tell their family about the abuse they have been subjected to and may not be willing to come forward to report any incident to their family, possibly out of fear.

 Nursing Home Physical Abuse Statistics

 According to the National Center on Elder Abuse (NCEA), physical mistreatment is the third most common form of elder abuse, behind only verbal mistreatment and financial mistreatment.
 Another study found that physical abuse was the second most common form of abuse, behind emotional abuse.
 The NCEA also reported that a 2010 study found that their caregivers had mistreated 47 percent of adults with dementia, and 19.7 percent were victims of physical abuse.